vladandjv/maccess/README.md

 Author: Vladan Djordjevic
 	vladandjv@gmail.com
+Copyright 2020 Vladan Djordjevic
 --------------------------------------------------------------------------
 DESCRIPTION

-MACCESS is a B+ binary tree implementation in C. It is a relation database file system that can work in a multiuser environment.
+MACCESS is a B+ binary tree implementation in C. It is a relational database file system that can work in a multiuser environment.
 It uses
 memory cashing based on a least-recently-used (LRU) strategy.
 Cache is
 stored in a shared memory segment for inter process communication and